Rock Springs Weather And Green River Weather 7 Day Forecast -

 Sunday

-Sunny, with a high near 87.
-Southeast wind 5 to 8 mph becoming southwest in the afternoon.
+Sunny, with a high near 84.
+West southwest wind 3 to 8 mph.

 Sunday Night